-It must be exhausting being a philosopher in your day job while also moonlighting as a deity and yet Pythagoras of Samos (ca -582 to -497) seemed to function as both, or so his followers asserted.
-Yes, that Pythagoras: of the triangle, although it's probably not what you think.
-What Pythagoras taught and what evolved out of the long Pythagorean school is difficult to parse today so it's not fair to attribute all of "Pythagoreanism" to that one person.
-The ideas that are attributed to him originated in Italy but evolved considerably becoming a dispersed movement that spread throughout the Hellenic world and beyond to the Renaissance hundreds of years later.
+long Pythagorean school is difficult to parse today so it's not fair to attribute all of "Pythagoreanism" to that one person.
+The ideas that are attributed to him originated 435 in Italy but evolved considerably becoming a dispersed movement that spread 436 throughout the Hellenic world and beyond to the Renaissance hundreds of years 437 later.
 Indeed by Plato's time, Pythagoras was already an enigma.
-As we'll see, Plato probably learned about him through Philolaus of Croton and Archytas of Tarentum, two acknowledged second generation Pythagoreans and mathematicians in their own right.
-So we have a nearly mythical figure: In the near-term there was Pythagoras, "so-called Pythagoreans" (as Aristotle called them), and Pythagoreanism...the seed-philosophy of mathematics that has lasted in some form to the present day.
-I'll mostly use the plural "them" rather that the singular, "him."
-"Pythagoras" is essentially the name of a movement and a culture and no more reliably an individual.
+As we'll see, Plato probably learned about him through Philolaus of Croton and Archytas of Tarentum, 439 two acknowledged second generation Pythagoreans and mathematicians in their 440 own right.
+So we have a nearly mythical figure: In the near-term there was Pythagoras, "so-called Pythagoreans" (as Aristotle called them), and Pythagoreanism...the 442 seed-philosophy of mathematics that has lasted in some form to the present day.
+443 I'll mostly use the plural "them" rather that the singular, "him."
+"Pythagoras"

+is essentially the name of a movement and a culture and unreliably as a single

+24

+445

+448

+449

+451

+452

+454

+455

+457

+458

+459

+460

+461

+462

+463

+465

+466

+467

+469

+individual.

 His biographical details are from Roman-era writers and enthusiasts and it's difficult to know what's believable.
-He grew up in the Aegean island of Samos and reportedly met the elderly Thales, and maybe studied with both Anaximander and Anaximenes.
-So suggested Heraclitus, from whom we do have actual written (critical) fragments.
-He may have traveled around the Aegean with his merchant-marine father and probably on his own lived in Egypt and maybe Babylon for at least two decades, absorbing language, philosophy, and mathematics.
+There's general argreement that he grew up on the Aegean island of Samos and reportedly met the elderly Thales, and maybe studied with both Anaximander and Anaximenes.
+So suggested Heraclitus, from whom we do have actual written (critical) fragments about Pythagoras.
+He may have traveled around the Aegean with his merchant-marine father and probably lived in Egypt and maybe Babylon for at least two decades, absorbing language, philosophy, and mathematics.
 So, a well-traveled, probably comfortable young intellectual.
 The politics of Samos became tenuous and in spite of the fact that he'd established a following of students, at the age of 40, he relocated to the large Greek city of Croton in the "instep" of the boot of Italy.
 Some accounts suggest that he was accompanied by a number of loyal followers-the Pied Piper of Samos?-but most suggest that he moved by himself.
 In Italy he again established a following of reputedly as many as 600 (some say thousands) men and women in Italy and actually wielded some civic influence in Croton, serving as both an advisor and unwelcome busybody.
 He eventually founded a school that was to last 300 years, twice as long as my own Michigan State University has been around.
-The ideas generated from that time evolved and the border between the man and the movement is impossible to demarcate today.

-This unusual school also functioned as a mystical, essentially religious cult.
-Its members were regimented as to how to dress, what they could eat, what they may believe... and what secrets they must keep.
+The ideas generated from that time evolved and so the border between the man and the movement is impossible to demarcate today.
+This unusual school also functioned as a mystical, religious cult.
+Its members were regimented as to how to dress, what they could eat, what they may believe...and what secrets they must keep.
 They loved secrets.
-Pythagoras was its head and was by legend, supreme.
-He taught reincarnation and himself thought he remembered past lives.
+Pythagoras was its head and was by legend, supreme, teaching about his remembered past lives and reincarnations.
+The legendary discovery moment came from thinking deeply about musical tones 7But both his and mine are mere babes, as compared with Oxford University, the University of Paris, or the Academy of Plato.